patrickswijgman/wizard.nvim/README.md

   -- List of plugins to setup.
   -- NOTE that you do need a plugin manager for this to work.
 Personally I -- use NixOS so I manage my Neovim plugins in there.
-  -- You can omit this option if you use something like Lazy to install your plugins. plugins = {
+  -- You can omit this option if you use something like Lazy to install and setup your plugins. plugins = {
     {
       -- Plugin module name (that you would normally pass to `require`).